NixOS/nix/doc/manual/src/architecture/store/store.md

 ## Files and Processes

-Nix provides a mapping between its store model and the [Unix paradigm](https://en.m.wikipedia.org/wiki/Everything_is_a_file) on the interplay of [files and processes](https://en.m.wikipedia.org/wiki/File_descriptor).
+Nix provides a mapping between its store model and the [Unix paradigm](https://en.m.wikipedia.org/wiki/Everything_is_a_file) that governs the interplay of [files and processes](https://en.m.wikipedia.org/wiki/File_descriptor).

-Nix encodes immutable store objects and opaque identifiers as file system primitives: files, directories, and paths.
+Nix encodes immutable store objects and opaque identifiers as file system primitives: files and directories, and paths.
 That allows processes to resolve references contained in files and thus access the contents of store objects.

 ```